antzGames/gdx-ode4j-examples/README.md

 - `lwjgl3`: Primary desktop platform using LWJGL3.
 - `android`: Android mobile platform.
 Needs Android SDK.
 - `html`: Web platform using GWT and WebGL.
 Supports only Java projects.

-## What you dont get

-So this is a 3D physics library only.
-You will have to implement your own draw calls.  ode4j demos use an unoptimized custom drawing helper classes based on LWJGL.
-Even ode4j's documentation says that thier render implementation has poor performance and is not optimized.
-Regardless, there was no point migrating the drawing helper classes over becasue we use libGDX.

-## Demo

-Currently I have 1 working demo which is based on the [DemoCrash](https://github.com/tzaeschke/ode4j/blob/master/demo/src/main/java/org/ode4j/demo/DemoCrash.java) in ode4j demo package.